Nonlinear topological edge states, topological gap solitons, and self-induced topological edge states in nonlinear Su-Schrieffer-Heeger circuit lattices: Theoretical results of the nonlinear topological edge states

+In this section, we give more theoretical results of the nonlinear topological edge states in the typical semi-infinite SSH lattice that ends with a weak bond (Fig. \ref{fig_findings}(a)).

-\textbf{Theoretical calculations.} To calculate the frequencies and voltage distributions of the nonlinear topological states, we solve the Gross-Pitaevskii equation [i.e., Eq. (\ref{gp})] using the ansatz $ V_{m}^{\text{A,B}}=v _{m}^{\text{A,B}}\exp \left( -i\omega t\right)$.
+Generally speaking, to calculate the frequencies and voltage distributions of the localized states in the nonlinear SSH circuit lattices, we solve the GP equation (i.e., Eq. (\ref{gp})) using the ansatz $ V_{m}^{\text{A,B}}=v _{m}^{\text{A,B}}\exp \left( -\mathrm{i}\omega t\right)$.
 We employ Newton's method to solve the eigenvalue equation for each $\omega$.
 Open boundary conditions are used to truncate the nonlinear circuit lattice.
 For the calculation of the nonlinear topological edge states, the linear topological edge states with scaling factors are taken as initial guesses.
-To calculate the topological gap solitons, self-induced topological edge states, and other nontopological solitons, we employ the anti-continuum approach.
+To calculate the topological gap solitons, self-induced topological edge states, and other topologically trivial solitons, we employ the anti-continuum (AC) approach.
 Once we obtain the soliton solution at a given $\omega$, solutions at other frequencies can be obtained iteratively.
-The stability of the nonlinear topological states is analyzed using the standard linear stability technique and subsequently confirmed through temporal evolution based on the Runge-Kutta algorithm.
+The stability of the nonlinear states is analyzed using the standard linear stability technique and subsequently confirmed through temporal evolution based on the Runge-Kutta algorithm.

-The excitation spectra are calculated by solving the driven-dissipative Gross-Pitaevskii equaiton.
+The excitation spectra are calculated by solving the driven-dissipative GP equaiton (i.e., Eqs. (\ref{eq-5}) and (\ref{eq-6})).
 Dissipation is characterized by $\gamma$ at the input node and $\gamma_{L}$ at the other nodes.
 Newton's method is employed to find the complex solutions.
 We calculate the voltage distributions at two frequencies away from the resonant frequencies, and use these solutions as initial guesses to obtain the entire spectrum.
 Finally, for a fixed driving voltage, we obtain two voltage spectra: one curve is obtained by increasing the driving frequency, while the other corresponds to a frequency sweep in the opposite direction.
 The bistable response can be observed by comparing the two voltage spectra.